OliverHennhoefer/unquad/docs/source/user_guide/statistical_concepts.md

-# Statistical Concepts in unquad
+# Statistical Concepts in nonconform

-This guide explains the key statistical concepts that underpin unquad's functionality.
+This guide explains the key statistical concepts that underpin nonconform's functionality.

 ## Conformal Inference